hkproj/pytorch-transformer-distributed/README.md

 ### Setup

+Login on each machine and perform the following operations:

 1. `sudo apt-get update`
 2. `sudo apt-get install net-tools`
 3. If you get an error about `seahorse` while installing `net-tools`, do the following: